aashiagrawal/cell_simulation/README.md

 ```

 ## Task 2: Moving around the cells
-After creating a grid with cells, adding velocities to each cell is the next step...
+After creating a grid with cells, adding velocities to each cell and updating its position is the next step.

 ### i.
 Update Cell class to generate velocities
-(add some commentary)
+Within the Cell class, random values for each X and Y component for the cell's velocity is generated.
+To prevent the cell from moving in a straight line - either vertical or horizontal - the regenerates a random value for the velocity component if either one of the components for the cell is 0.
 ```Python
 class Cell:
         ...